How to Create a Logo for Your Business

 Regardless of where you live, odds are there are several local designers who’re interested in working with you to design an awesome logo for your business.
 You can scout out some of your best options by searching “local logo designer” or “local design company” on Google.

 If that doesn’t work, try using the name of your city instead.
-Furthermore, you may know someone with graphic design experience who can help you out at a more affordable price point.
+Furthermore, you may know someone with graphic design experience who can help you with a custom logo at a more affordable price point.
 This is an excellent option if you have a tight budget or have never worked with a designer before.

 You can also turn to social media and ask your existing network if they have any recommendations as well.